-- The Spirit’s work only occurs once and is sufficient: While baptism doesn’t save a person, the grace God extends through baptism that leads to cleansing (Titus 3:5-7), regeneration (Rom.
+- The Spirit’s work only occurs once and is sufficient: While baptism doesn’t save a person, the grace God extends through baptism leads to cleansing (Titus 3:5-7), regeneration (Rom.
 2:28), justification (Rom.
 4:11-12), and union with Christ (Gal.
 3:21-29) isn’t lost due to a season of being lapse.
 God’s grace and the Spirit’s work, to many Presbyterians, are why the person has returned.

-Different perspectives on Colossians 2:11-12
+Different Perspectives On Colossians 2:11-12

 Colossians 2:11-12 is an important passage to the paedobaptist and credobaptist positions.
 Historically, the Presbyterian tradition has used this passage to argue that infants should be baptized.
 Credobaptists, like the Baptist tradition, use the passages to defend their conviction that only professing believers should be baptized.

-“In him also you were circumcised with a circumcision made without hands, by putting off the body of the flesh, by the circumcision of Christ, having been buried with him in baptism, in which you were also raised with him through faith in the powerful working of God, who raised him from the dead.”Colossians 2:11-12 (ESV)
+“In him also you were circumcised with a circumcision made without hands, by putting off the body of the flesh, by the circumcision of Christ, having been buried with him in baptism, in which you were also raised with him through faith in the powerful working of God, who raised him from the dead.”
+(Colossians 2:11-12, ESV)

-The tradition argues that the circumcision of infants was the sign of the covenant community in the Old Testament and baptizing infants is the sign of the covenant community in the New Testament.
+The tradition argues that the circumcision of infants was the sign of the covenant community in the Old Testament, and baptizing infants is the sign of the covenant community in the New Testament.

-He says the recipients were “buried with him in baptism” and they were “raised with him through faith” (emphasis added).
+He says the recipients were “buried with him in baptism,” and they were “raised with him through faith” (emphasis added).
 To credobaptists, this statement reveals that the recipients were professing believers when they were baptized.